htluu-ucsd/cse15l-lab-reports/LabReport5.md

 The command I used in the terminal was `bash grade.sh` + `<Enter>` which compiled the java files and ran the JUnit tests in `ListExamples.java` and printed the result to the terminal.

-To fix the bug, I had to change 2 lines in the `ListExamples.java` file:
+To fix the bug, I had to change 2 lines in the `ListExamples.java` file and add a new conditional:

 ```
 for (int i = 0; i < list2.size() - 1; i++) {